Stellac2021/School_District_Analysis/README.md

 **Math scores by grade**

-:point_right:Except THS ninth grade math score changed to NaN, the rest of the data was not affected
+:point_right:Except THS ninth grade math score changed to NaN, there is **no huge impact** on the rest of the data

 ![](Resources/math_score_nan.png)

 **Reading scores by grade**

-:point_right:Except THS ninth grade reading score changed to NaN, the rest of the data was not affected
+:point_right:Except THS ninth grade reading score changed to NaN, there is **no huge impact** on the rest of the data

 ![](Resources/reading_score_nan.png)

 **Scores by school spending**

-:point_right: There is no huge impact after replacing THS ninth grader score
+:point_right: There is **no huge impact** after replacing THS ninth grader score

 *-Before*-